 The Fly Ash Landfill (a.k.a.
-5-Year Landfill) was at approximately 39.5% capacity based on calculations provided by CPS Energy.
-Approximately three acres of the landfill interior were covered with discrete piles of ash, the largest piles appearing to be less than 20 feet in height.
-Minor surface erosion was observed in the interior of the west embankment, and minor rutting from vehicle traffic at the exterior toe of the north embankment.
-Animal burrows were observed on the exterior of the north embankment, near the center of the landfill.
-Most of the observed burrows were one to two inches diameter, though one larger burrow (~six inches) was present.
+5-Year Landfill) was at approximately 36.5% capacity based on calculations provided by CPS Energy.
+Approximately six acres of the landfill interior were covered with discrete piles of ash, the largest piles appearing to be less than 20 feet in height.
+Minor surface erosion was observed in the interior of the northeast corner, and minor rutting from vehicle traffic at the exterior toe of the north embankment.
+Two animal burrows were observed on the exterior of the north embankment, near the center of the landfill.
+The observed burrows were approximately two to three inches in diameter.
 Grass on the exterior of the landfill was less than six inches in height, with no woody plants observed.
 The erosion and animal burrows do not appear to immediately impact unit stability.

-Inspection records from December 15, 2015 through December 8, 2016 reported no problems observed at the Fly Ash Landfill.
+Inspection records from January 4, 2017 through December 13, 2017 reported no problems observed at the Fly Ash Landfill.

-Since the 2015 annual inspection, there have been no noticeable changes in the geometry of the landfill, or any other changes that appear likely to have affected the stability or operation of the landfill.
+Since the 2016 annual inspection, there have been no noticeable changes in the geometry of the landfill, or any other changes that appear likely to have affected the stability or operation of the landfill.